Ambrosys/os-matcher/docs/content/Glossary.rst

       A track consists at least of an ordered list of geo points (track points).
       The track might consist of additional data like velocity, heading, timestamp etc.

+   route
+      A route is the result of a map matching algorithm with given :term:`track` and :term:`street map`.
+      The route consists of a set of subroutes.
+A subroute consists of a geo linestring, an edge, cost and length.

    valid navigation route
       A valid navigation route is a route which you could navigate.